 Under the SETTINGS sub-tab of the Booking Management admin page there is now the option to compose custom email messages that are sent when various actions are performed.
 Each message will accept place-holders which will be substituted with booking data.

 Custom messages can be defined for ACCEPT/CONFIRM, DECLINE, PAID, and CANCEL actions.
 These messages will replace the default system message for each action when the corresponding button or bulk action is selected from the bookings table.

 The default system greeting (e.g. “Hi FirstName”) will be omitted when a custom message is defined.

 Messages are entered using the TinyMCE editor which allows formatting to be applied to text.
 An overall background colour for each message can be specified using the colour-picker below the editor.

-Also under the SETTINGS sub-tab, the Timing Conflicts section allows a tolerance for conflicts to be defined and (for the upcoming Cab Grid Pro v5) if the customer is notified of a conflict during the booking process.
+Also under the SETTINGS sub-tab, the Timing Conflicts section allows a tolerance for conflicts to be defined and (in Cab Grid Pro v5+) if the customer is notified of a conflict during the booking process.

 This section determines how vehicle selection inluences timing conflict detection.
 The add-on refers to vehicles defined in the vehicles tab of Cab Grid Pro.

 The first option, ‘Conflicts allowed if vehicles differ….‘ will NOT flag bookings that are requested for the same time if the vehicles selected are different.
 For example, Booking A is at 5pm in a standard vehicle, and Booking B is also at 5pm but in a executive vehicle.
 With this option selected, there would not be a conflict identified since the selected vehicles are different.